Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

 \subsection{Consistency}

 As we mentioned above, the fully relational character of RQM might hint at potential inconsistencies.
-In particular, given that RQM fully embraces the notion that different observers may give different descriptions of the same sequence of events, it is natural to wonder whether RQM could lead to a situation in which different observers get different answers out of measurements of the same system.
-If so, wouldn't that be paradoxical?
+In particular, given that RQM fully embraces the notion that different observers may give different descriptions of the same sequence of events, it is natural to wonder whether RQM could lead to a paradoxical situation in which different observers get different results out of measurements of the same property of a given system.
 Moreover, even if self-consistent, such a state of affairs would seem hard to reconcile with the fact that descriptions made by different observers are (generally) found to be consistent.
 For instance, if a microbiologist describes a new virus with certain physicochemical properties, another scientist could be able to check the veracity of those observations in his own laboratory.
-If RQM asserts that every physical property is a relational property, associated with a particular observer, then how are inconsistencies avoided?
-Moreover, why do we seem to see observer-independent properties, at least at the macroscopic level?
+If RQM asserts that every physical property is a relational property, associated with a particular observer, it is not clear how inconsistencies are avoided or why we do seem to experience observer-independent properties, at least at the macroscopic level.

 In response to this type of worries, Rovelli warns that the issue must be handled with care.
 In particular, he highlights the fact that, within RQM, the information possessed by different observers cannot be compared or contrasted in the absence of physical interactions between them.
 For instance, in the context of a Wigner's friend scenario, we recall that, even if $O$ finds $q=1$, it is still possible that, when $P$ later interacts with $S-O$, she finds $q=2$.
 Isn't that inconsistent?
 The point is that, within RQM, what is meaningful to ask is whether there is an observer for which $O$ gets $q=1$ but $P$ gets $q=2$.
 In particular, regarding $P$, what is meaningful to ask is whether her measurement of $S$ coincides, not with what $O$ found when he measured $S$---as those measurements cannot be directly compared---but with what $O$ answers $P$ that he found when $P$ asks $O$ about his result.